riscv-software-src/riscv-config/warl_proposal/warl_proposal.rst

                                   OR

     [dependency-vals] -> field-name[index-hi:index-lo] bitmask [mask, fixedval]

+    # if no dependency_fields exists then following is also allowed:

+    field-name[index-hi:index-lo] bitmask [mask, fixedval]

   In short it means that under certain values of the dependency_fields the warl-field can take only the legal values defined by either `[legal-values]` or by the `bitmask` function.